 Both natural and synthetic opiates cause dependence, and many people abuse these drugs for their ability to induce euphoria.

-Opiate use can have major effects on the body, including ruining a user’s eating habits and appetite.
+Opiate use can have major effects on the body, and damage a user’s eating habits and appetite.
 Common side effects of opiate abuse include constipation, nausea, and vomiting.
 These symptoms can lead to a lack of nutrients and an imbalance of electrolytes.
 The side effects of nausea and vomiting often decrease the user’s appetite, making it difficult to maintain a healthy diet.
 Another side effect of opiate abuse is fatigue.
 This can lower the user’s metabolic rate, causes a change in eating habits due to lack of appetite.

 How Opiate Abuse Affects Weight

-The high the drug causes may encourage them to eat more food to feel even better.
+The high drug causes may encourage them to eat more food to feel even better.
 Opiate users may even gain weight because substance abuse often leads to inactivity.

 Finding Help for Opiate Addiction

-Extreme weight loss is only one of the many dangerous side effects from opiate abuse.
+Extreme weight loss is only one of the many dangerous side effects of opiate abuse.
 And getting help is the only way to prevent accidental overdose and death.
 If you or someone you love is struggling with an addiction to opiates, we are here for you.

 1 “Opiates/Opioids.”
 The National Alliance of Advocates for Buprenorphine Treatmen.
 Accessed May 29, 2018.